kennyzhangdev/ui5depchk/README.md

 }
 ```

-Add parameter ui5version if you want to check against a specific SAPUI5 version.
-Or you can set it as "latest".
+Add parameter `ui5version` if you want to validate against a specific SAPUI5 version.
+Or you can set it as `latest`.

 ```json
 {